adamchainz/ansible-sentry/README.md

 # Overview

-This is an ansible playbook for deploying [Sentry](http://getsentry.com ) on a local target.
-It assumes Ubuntu running on the target.
+This is an ansible playbook for deploying [Sentry](http://getsentry.com ) on Ubuntu 14.04.

 # Usage

-First, generate your vars and inventory files:

-	python ./autogen.py --smtp-server=yoursmtp.server.com --server-email=noreply@somedomain.com --target=myserver.com --root-url=http://myserver.com

-And then run ansible:
+Change the vars file (roles/sentry/vars/main.yml) as appropriate, create an inventory file, then run:

-	ansible-playbook -u root -i inventory deploy.yml
+	ansible-playbook -i your.inventory deploy.yml